More and more 'green/sustainable thinking' is required, not only in business, but also at home.

 - take care that the supporting technology meets minimal requirements, and try to improve by simple & cheap means

 => THINK for switching equipment, because 'out'= 'no consumption/ no loss'

 => do not save on maintenance, because well-functioning equipment (in general) has best efficiency and least additional cost

 => think ahead, because your housemates and 'successors' must be able to deal with the things you have included, and they must see the added value

-- consumable to be purchased with moderation and to be consumed in time.
+- consumables to be purchased with moderation and to be consumed in time.

-Many of the above aspects dpend on the attitude to living and thinking ahead by the users.
+Many of the above aspects depend on the attitude to living and to thinking ahead by the users.